DockYard/ember-service-worker/README.md

 `ember-service-worker-plugin` keyword to the `keywords` option in the plugin's `package.json`

-Then create a file with the same name as your Ember Service Worker plugin within the `service-worker` folder that should be in the root of your addon.
-For
+Then create an `service-worker/index.js` file within in the root of your addon.
-example: `service-worker/ember-service-worker-asset-cache.js`.
 This file will automatically be loaded by the created service worker.

-All other files in the `service-worker` directory will also be copied to your build of the application.
-This enables you to use `importScript` to load additional files.

-All the plugins have the `VERSION` constant available to them.
-This is a timestamp and will change on every rebuild of `sw.js`.
+Other files in the `service-worker` file are available for `import` via standard ES6 module semantics.

 ### API